 - Proof of http://dmv.washingtondc.gov/info/proofofID.shtmname and date of birth

 - Proof of http://dmv.washingtondc.gov/info/proofofresidency.shtmDC residency

 - Your Social Security number

-- Cash, money order or credit card (Visa, Discover, MasterCard) to cover all fees
+- Cash, money order or credit card (Visa, Discover, MasterCard) to cover the fees:

 C) Take the Washington DC Learner Exam

-Pass both exams and you'll leave with a learner's permit, valid for one year.
+You must pass a vision test and written test.
+Ace both exams and you'll leave with a learner's permit, valid for 1 year.